Home

 The aroma of barbequing food outdoors seems to draw customers from miles around.
 It is the best form of advertising I have ever used. :-)

 While you are thinking about grilling corn, you should also consider grilling asparagus and / or other vegetables.
 It is really a wonderful way to prepare your veggies and if your barbecue is ready to take over some of the summer cooking chores, you might as well have it do the entire job for particular meals.
+Like butter?
+Smother them!

-Grilled Corn on the Cob
+Grilling Corn on the Cob

-One Way To BBQ Corn On The Cob
+One Way to BBQ Corn on the Cob

 Preparation time: 5 minutes.
 Serves 8.